atsbomb/bombLocator/README.md

 # Installation

-Make a copy of this entire folder under `maya/xxxx/scripts/bombLocator`.
+Clone this repository and add MAYA_MODULE_PATH to your Maya.env.
 Access the functions directly from your preferred hotkey, or via provided marking menu.
-Place marking menu file `under maya/xxxx/prefs/markingMenus`.
+Place marking menu file under `maya/xxxx/prefs/markingMenus`.

 # Functions